 - International development and aid

 In addition, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
 Therefore, we encourage you to seek out real-world experience through research opportunities, community engagement, and internships to help you feel confident in your decision upon graduation.
-Students may also also gain valuable and relevant skills in global studies by studying abroad or joining a student organization.
+Students may also gain valuable and relevant skills in global studies by studying abroad or joining a student organization.

 Prioritize your next steps by building an effective strategy for applying to graduate programs, jobs, and/or service opportunities.
 You are encouraged to schedule an individual appointment with a CLA Career Counselor by calling 612-624-7577, explore GoldPASS, the university’s exclusive job and internship search database, and attend upcoming employer and career events and workshops to start building a network.